hernandezb3/llama-on-uconn-hpc/README.md

 ```

 ### Download a Model
-Llama 3.2 3B
+Now, enter the container where Ollama is running and download the Llama model is referenced in the classify_with_ollama.py script.
+Note that Ollama needs to be running (ollama serve) in order to download any models.

-Now, enter the container where Ollama is running and download the Llama model that will be used in the Python script i.e., classify_with_ollama.py.
-To try the demo with another model it needs to be changed in the script and then downloaded into the container.
-Note that Ollama needs to be running in order to download any models.
+To try the demo with another model from the [Ollama library](https://ollama.com/library) it needs to be changed in the script and then downloaded into the container.

-* __Step M:__ Load models by running the following in Terminal:
+* __Step M:__ Download models by running the following in Terminal:
 ```
 # apptainer = application
 # shell = enter the container
 # instance://ollama_instance = name of the instance to shell into
 apptainer shell instance://ollama_instance
 ```
 ```
 # list the models that are downloaded in the container
 ollama list